frederic-perez/AmE-dictionary/dictionary.md

 __impeach__ _v_
 __impeachment__
 __impede__ _v_
-__impending__ _adj_ :four: If something is impending, it is about to happen.
+__impending__ _adj_ :five: If something is impending, it is about to happen.
 If you hear thunder in the distance, you might go inside to escape the impending storm. _Impending deadline._ _(vs looming deadline)_
 __imperil__
 __impermissible__ :two::shit:
 __impervious__